 Staff and students also report incidents, injuries and work-related illnesses within riskware, and assess and manage WHS and other risks in collaboration with their Nominated Supervisor.

 Some of the hazards, which are identified, are also logged and resolved (entered into riskware Action Plans by Nominated Supervisors) within riskware.
-Whenever these WHS issues cannot be resolved, they can be escalated via the University’s resolution pathway (refer to Communications and Consultation Procedure).
+Whenever these WHS issues cannot be resolved, they can be escalated via the University’s resolution pathway (refer to WHS Communication and Consultation Procedure).

 Staff also assess their workstation by completing an ergonomic checklist to reduce the risk of body strains and injuries.